chirag9899/verified-substreams/README.md

 The modules in this repo stream subscription/pricing data from primary issue pools, and trade/pricing data from secondary issue pools.

 There are two modules - PrimaryPool and SecondaryPool.
-And the consumers are for Kafka.
+The data mapped by substreams is persisted in key/value stores and can be served using gRPC.
+More on the [client interfaces here](https://github.com/streamingfast/substreams-sink-kv/tree/develop/examples/generic-service) with an example.

 The Verified substreams are for Ethereum endpoints for Mainnet, Polygon, BNB (for production) and Goerli (for testing).